A Message from Michael Huerta, FAA Administrator

 Are you prepared for the weather this flying season?
 Be prepared and remember your personal checklist.

 Weather is the most lethal of all major causes of GA accidents.
 According to the Aircraft Owners and Pilots Association (AOPA), nearly 75% of weather-related accidents are fatal.
 Have you fine-tuned your pre-flight decision-making skills?
 Are you confident that you can safely complete a flight if you suddenly find yourself in changing weather conditions?
 The United States has the busiest and most complex airspace in the world.
 You are part of an outstanding community of 188,000 general aviation pilots who can make a real difference in improving safety this season.
 You have an opportunity to take advantage of enormous resources to make you the best pilot you can be.

-I'm asking YOU, the GA pilot, for your help.
+I'm asking you, the GA pilot, for your help.
 Get involved in the GA community this flying season.
 Share your knowledge and skills with your fellow pilots.
 Talk to your friends and family about decision making and weather.
 Improve your skills and knowledge by signing up for a safety seminar, read important weather information, participate in a proficiency program, take online training, or train for a new certificate or rating.
 Most importantly, invest in GA safety by investing in yourself!
 I can guarantee that safety pays off.

-What's on your 2014 checklist?
+What's on your checklist?